HsiangHung/Machine_Learning_Note/Deep_Learning/README.md

 Dropout is used in computer vision field to prevent overfitting if there is no enough data.

-Meanwhile, the hyperparameter, the probability to keep neurons trigger, **keep_prob**, could be layer-dependent.
+Meanwhile, the hyperparameter, the probability threshold to keep neurons trigger, **keep_prob**, could be layer-dependent.

 As a concrete example, suppose we have a neural netwrok below.
 The second hidden layer has more parameters (7 times 7), and we can assign smaller **keep_prob**, and larger **keep_prob** in other layers.